ElectNext/electnext-wp-plugin/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

 A plugin for automatically displaying profiles for U.S. politicians mentioned in your posts.
-[REVISE THIS SENTENCE AS NEEDED, BUT IT NEEDS TO BE SHORT]
+[REVISE THIS SENTENCE AS NEEDED, BUT IT NEEDS TO BE NO MORE THAN 150 CHARACTERS]

 == Description ==